Why Ibis?

 Python developers creating libraries can use Ibis to:

-• instantly support 20+ data backends
+• instantly support nearly 20 data backends

 • instantly support pandas, PyArrow, and Polars objects